Secured Debt: Everything You Need to Know

 Securing a debt with an asset can help to lower the interest rate on a purchase.
 Lower interest rates up front means less interest paid over the life of the loan.
 It's also the best way to buy a home or a car when there's not a lot of cash available.

 If you need help with understanding secured debt, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.